Skip to main content

 The Cause of Buttock Pain After Hip Replacement

-The pain does not render you immobile and does not indicate an unsuccessful surgery as it is entirely normal following a hip replacement.
+The pain does not render you immobile and does not indicate an unsuccessful surgery, as it is entirely normal following a hip replacement.
 But what exactly causes it?
-Since the procedure is meant to repair that region or part in particular, why do the surrounding areas ache afterward?
-It may not be an indicator of other complications (it is actually the opposite), but it is nonetheless uncomfortable and may create some complications along the recovery process.
+Since the procedure is meant to repair that region or part, why do the surrounding areas ache afterward?
+It may not indicate other complications (the opposite), but it is nonetheless uncomfortable and may create some complications along the recovery process.

 With that in mind, we can examine exactly what these pains are and how to relieve them to make your 2-3 month recovery as smooth as possible.